mc-soft/IPScan/README.md

 ### Prerequisites

-IPScan requires version 4.5 of the .NET framework which can be downloaded from
+IPScan requires version 4.5 of the .NET framework which can be downloaded from:

 ```
 https://www.microsoft.com/en-gb/download/details.aspx?id=30653